Terms & Condition

 (2) In as far as the prices agreed on with the Purchaser are based on the ADC Blackfire list prices and delivery follows later than 4 months after conclusion of the contract due to circumstances not caused by ADC Blackfire, the ADC Blackfire list prices valid at the time of delivery shall apply.

-(3) The Purchaser must make payments at the latest 30 days after the invoice issue date in as far as nothing different has been agreed in writing.
+(3) The Purchaser must make payments at the latest 30 days after the shipping date in as far as nothing different has been agreed in writing.
 The receipt of payment by ADC Blackfire is decisive here.

 (4) In case of default of payment, interest to the order of 9 percent above the European Central Bank base interest rate will be charged.
 Moreover, in case of default in payment by the Purchaser, ADC Blackfire shall be entitled to receive a fixed amount of 40.00 EUR.
 The entitlement to claim further damages shall remain unaffected by this.